 January 23, 2013|By Bonnie Miller Rubin, Chicago Tribune reporter

-Jacob Mosbacher, 25, is excited to show his mom, Joan Katz, his new home last month as he and other clients of the Libenu home check out the special-needs house in Chicago's West Rogers Park.Jacob Mosbacher, 25, is excited to show his mom, Joan Katz, his new home last month as he and other clients of the Libenu home check out the special-needs house in Chicago’s West Rogers Park.
+Jacob Mosbacher, 25, is excited to show his mom, Joan Katz, his new home last month as he and other residents of the Libenu home check out the special-needs house in Chicago’s West Rogers Park.

-Jacob Mosbacher, 25, is excited to show his mom, Joan Katz, his new home last month as he and other clients of the Libenu home check out the special-needs house in Chicago’s West Rogers Park.
+Jacob Mosbacher, 25, is excited to show his mom, Joan Katz, his new home last month as he and other residents of the Libenu home check out the special-needs house in Chicago’s West Rogers Park.
 (Nancy Stone, Chicago Tribune)

 Baruch and Joyce Schur were out of options.
 They couldn’t find anywhere for their physically and intellectually disabled 26-year-old son to live, at least nowhere that met their criteria or didn’t have a yearslong waiting list.